');

 About Sequim, WA

-Sequim is a small community in Washington with a population of 8,130 residents.
-The median household income is $52,977 per year, which is near the national average.
-The median age in Sequim is 60.3 years.
+Sequim is a small town located in Washington with a population of 8,130 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,977 per year, which is 30% below the national median of $75,149.
+The median age of 60.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Sequim, WA